samuelhbne/vpn-launchpad/README.md

 # VPN Launchpad

 Turn your Raspberry Pi box into a VPN tunnel proxy (HTTP/SOCKS) within minutes.
 All you need is an Amazon AWS account.
-Also runs on Debian, Ubuntu (16.04 and above) or Mac OSX with Docker installed.
+Also works with Debian, Ubuntu (16.04 and above) or Mac OSX.

 ## Before running

-Docker is necessary for vpn-launchpad. curl and dig will be used during local proxy testing but can be ignored safely.
+Docker is necessary for vpn-launchpad. curl and dig will be used for local proxy testing but not compulsory.

-###### Docker installation for Ubuntu and Raspbian
+#### Docker installation for Ubuntu and Raspbian
 ```
 $ sudo apt-get update; sudo apt-get install docker.io
 $ sudo usermod -aG docker `whoami`; exit
 ```
-###### Docker installation for Mac OSX
+#### Docker installation for Mac OSX
 <https://docs.docker.com/docker-for-mac/install/#what-to-know-before-you-install>

 ## Usage

-VPS tool usage: ./vlp [options]
+VPS management tool usage: ./vlp [options]

 * --init        -- Init with aws account credential.
 * --build       -- Build a new VPS with VPN services (Shadowsocks/L2TP) installed out of box.